 Andreas F. Kotowski has served as the President of U.S. Operations, General Manager and a Director of the Company's subsidiary, Rapiscan Security Products (U.S.A.), Inc. ("Rapiscan U.S.A."), since January 1993.
 As General Manager of Rapiscan U.S.A., Mr. Kotowski is also responsible for the operations of Rapiscan U.K., the subsidiary of Rapiscan U.S.A.
 From September 1989 to January 1993, Mr. Kotowski was self-employed as an Engineering Consultant, providing technical and management consulting services to businesses in the explosive detection and medical imaging industries.
 In 1992, Mr. Kotowski was a director of Dextra Medical, Inc., a company that filed for bankruptcy in July of that year.
 From 1979 to 1989, Mr. Kotowski held various positions with EG&G Astrophysics, including Vice President of Engineering and Chief Engineer, in which he was responsible for product planning, design, development and management.
 Prior to 1979, he worked as an Engineer at National Semiconductor Corporation and the Jet Propulsion Laboratory.
-Mr. Kotowski holds a Bachelor of Science degree in Electrical Engineering and a Bachelor of Science degree in Physics from California State Polytechnic University, Pomona, and a Master of Science degree in Electrical Engineering from Stanford University.
+Mr. Kotowski holds a Bachelor of Science degree in Electrical Engineering and a Bachelor of Science degree in Electrical Engineering from Stanford University.